tontonsb/blog/src/posts/skyline-and-reflection.md

 The whole of Australia is lower than some point in Liechtenstein.
-Let's formalize "quite mountainous for their size" and its opposite concept and see how Lithuania finally gets on a list of terrain extremes, lol.
+Let's formalize "quite mountainous for their size" and its opposite concept and see how Lithuania finally gets on a list of countries having extreme relief, lol.

 ## What?